 Also, some people don't know ahead of time that they'll be in the vicinity of a big park, don't have WIFI or phone access, and may not have the ability to make reservations when they get closer to a given park.

 For example, the concept of using trams to transport people to and from the parks can create major problems for RVers.

 If you can’t stay in the park and drive your own vehicle to do so, you lose a good deal of the freedom you normally would need to enjoy your experience.

-- how camping will be affected and
+- how your camping experience will be affected and

-I have been to most of them in my recreational vehicle and can honestly say that they all are well worth seeing.
+I have been to most of them in my own recreational vehicle and can honestly say that they all are well worth seeing.

 Has this article made you consider more carefully a decision about visiting some of the big national parks?